CongLeSolutionX/AlgoVerse/Sorting-Algorithms/Insertion-Sort-Algorithm-Framework/Insertion-Sort-Algorithm-Framework-Mermaid-Diagrams.md

 copyright: Copyright (c) 2025 Cong Le.
 All Rights Reserved.
 ---

+# Insertion Sort Algorithm Framework - Mermaid Diagrams

+> This content is dual-licensed under your choice of the following licenses:
+> 1.  **MIT License:** For the code implementations in Swift and Mermaid provided in this document.
+> 2.  **Creative Commons Attribution 4.0 International License (CC BY 4.0):** For all other content, including the text, explanations, and the Mermaid diagrams and illustrations.

+---

 Below are a series of diagrams in Mermaid syntax that illustrate the complexities of the Insertion Sort algorithm, including its operation flow, time complexity in different cases, and comparisons between standard Insertion Sort and Binary Insertion Sort.